FSlyne/gnote/readme.md

 Web Links (Universal Portals): Create "files" that are actually links to external services (Dropbox, Trello, GitHub, Zotero, etc.).
 The app automatically assigns specific icons (📦, 📰, 🐙) based on the URL.

 Section Links (Deep Linking): Drag a Heading from the right sidebar scanner onto a Folder in the left sidebar to create a "bookmark file."
 Clicking this file opens the original document and scrolls directly to that specific chapter.
+These are zero-byte drive-sdk pseudo-files that store source file and heading metadata, so they behave like jump links inside the tree.

 5. Dashboards & Tools
 Graph View: A visual network diagram showing how your files are connected via shared #tags.
+Nodes are clickable to open docs, powered by vis-network (must be present in the environment).

-"Today" Button: One-click feature that finds or creates a Google Doc for the current date inside a "Daily" folder (Journaling feature).
+"Today" Button: One-click feature that finds or creates a Google Doc for the current date inside a "Daily" folder (Journaling feature, copies a template if present, otherwise creates blank).

-Task Dashboard: A table view overlay aggregating all tasks and tags synced to your Master Index.
+Task Dashboard: A table view overlay aggregating all tasks and tags synced to your Master Index, with status filter (All/Open/Closed), sort options (Newest/Oldest/Recently Closed), task counts, zebra rows, and "Jump" links into the source doc/heading.

 6. Technical & Security Features
 External Link Interception: Links clicked inside a Google Doc (or Pseudo-files) automatically open in your default OS browser (Chrome/Edge/Safari) instead of getting stuck inside the app.